To qualify for this State-of-the-Science Stroke Nursing Symposium award, you must meet the following deadlines:

 The CVSN Stroke Nursing Committee is offering up to four $1,000 travel grants.
 The $1,000 grants are expected to support registration, travel and hotel for the AHA/ASA State-of-the-Science Stroke Nursing Symposium.
 Awardees are encouraged to register for and attend the International Stroke Conference as well, but registration for the ISC is separate and not included as a complimentary item.

 - All applicants for the Travel Grant must be members of the AHA/ASA with affiliation to the CVSN Council at the time of application.
-If you need to become an AHA/ASA Professional Member, you should do so no later than August 14, 2020 for your membership to be processed in time for the application submission deadline.
-Learn more about becoming an AHA member.
+If you need to become an AHA/ASA Professional Member, you should do so no later than one week prior to the award submission deadline for your membership to be processed in time.
+Learn more about becoming an AHA Professional Member.

 - Each applicant for AHA/ASA council-sponsored awards, regardless of award category, is eligible to receive only one council-sponsored award per AHA/ASA conference per year.
-Applicants must represent nursing, by meeting the following criteria: (1) applicant must be a full-time employee as a registered nurse or nurse practitioner, as noted in the application form and confirmed in the letter of recommendation, and (2) applicant must be involved in the care of patients related to stroke or conduct research related to stroke.
+Applicants must represent nursing, by meeting the following criteria: (1) applicant must be a full-time employee as a registered nurse or nurse practitioner or a graduate nursing student, as noted in the application form and confirmed in the letter of recommendation, and (2) if a full-time employee, applicant must be involved in the care of patients related to stroke or conduct research related to stroke.

 - Notwithstanding the above, the AHA/ASA Officers have the discretion to determine eligibility for the award in extraordinary circumstances when there is an issue relating to AHA/ASA policy or positions or other potentially controversial issue relating to the positioning or perception of the AHA/ASA.

 - *Grant type: There are four (4) travel grants available.
 Grant 1 is targeted for first time attendees to the State-of-the-Science Stroke Nursing Symposium.
 Grant 2 is targeted for international applicants.
 The candidate must not be a citizen or permanent resident of the United States and the candidate must currently be working outside the United States.
 Grant 3 is targeted for early career applicants.
 Early career applicants are nurses in their first 5 years of either nursing, research, or care of patients with stroke.
-Grant 4 targets minorities.
-The candidate for Grant 4 must be a minority by the standard NIH definition: He or she belongs to a minority group underrepresented in biomedical and behavioral science careers, based on their minority group's representation in the total population.
-This includes American Indians (including Alaskan Natives, Eskimos and Aleutians), Native Hawaiians, and other Pacific Islanders, Blacks or African Americans and Hispanics or Latinos.
-Other candidates considered a minority are those from medically underserved populations with low socio-economic status and those living in rural areas to include whites.
+Grant 4 targets Underrepresented Racial and Ethnic Groups.
+The candidate for Grant 4 must be from racial and ethnic groups that have been shown by the National Science Foundation to be underrepresented in health-related sciences on a national basis: This includes American Indians (including Alaskan Natives, Eskimos, and Aleutians), Native Hawaiians, and other Pacific Islanders, Blacks or African Americans and Hispanics or Latinos.
+Other candidates considered underrepresented racial and ethnic groups are those from medically underserved populations with low socio-economic status and those living in rural areas to include whites.
 When completing your application please indicate which grant you are applying for.

 How to Apply/Document Requirements